Pride at SAIT

 Pride at SAIT committee

-As a volunteer advisory committee, Pride at SAIT continues to work to ensure that the SAIT community is inclusive of and accessible to all individuals.
-The committee strives to meet its mission through:
+As a volunteer advisory committee, Pride at SAIT continues to work to ensure that the SAIT community is inclusive and accessible to all individuals.
+The committee strives to meet its mission through the following:

 - working toward the elimination of heterosexism, transphobia, homophobia and gender identity oppression within the SAIT community